-Secretary, Drinking Water and Sanitation Director, Department of Health and Family Welfare
+Secretary, Drinking Water and Sanitation Member Director, Department of Health and Family Welfare Member

-Director, Meteorology Department
+Director, Meteorology Department Member

-Director ,Planning and Management Department
+Director Planning and Management Department Member

-Deputy Director, Malaria
+Deputy Director, Malaria Member

-P.O, NVBDCP

 P.O.
+NVBDCP Member

-Climate Change and Human Health
+P.O.
+Climate Change and Human Health Member

 State P.O.
-NCD
+NCD Member

-The State Level Task Force of Climate Change and Human Health (CCHH) shall be working under the Chairpersonship of Principal Secretary Health & family Welfare.
+The State Level Task Force of Climate Change and Human Health (CC) in shall be working under the Chairpersonship of Principal Secretary Health & family Welfare.
 It shall be directly overseeing the implementation of State Action Plan for Climate Change and Human Health (SAPCCHH) in the State.
 It shall be working through the Directorate of Health Services (DHS), which will be the implementing agency for State Action Plan for climate Change and Human Health (SAPCCHH).

-The State Level task Force of CCHH will meet minimum twice in a year and can be increased or changed as per orders of Chairman.
+The State Level task Force of CCHH will meet minimum twice in a year and can be increased or changed as per orders of Chairman DHS will create an Environmental Health Cell within the State Health